-Impairment charges have been raised against trade and other receivables due, both within and after one year, in relation to stamp duties, withholding tax paid on intra-group management fees and VAT on importations and other goods and services.
-Under the FTAA these taxes and duties are recoverable, however given the Group continues to have little success in securing appropriate refunds of these taxes paid impairment charges have been raised. (refer note 16 - trade and other receivables due after one year; note 19 - trade and other receivables due within one year).
+Impairment charges have been raised against trade and other receivables due, both within and after one year, in relation to stamp duties, and VAT on importations and other goods and services.
+Under the fiscal terms incorporated into the FTAA these taxes and duties are recoverable, however, given the Group continues to have little success in securing appropriate refunds of these taxes it has paid annual impairment charges have been raised.
+(Refer note 16 - trade and other receivables due after one year; note 19 - trade and other receivables due within one year).
 In addition an impairment charge has been raised against advances made to associates.

-The total impairment charges against all receivables was US1.3 million (2019: US\$1.8 million).
+The total impairment charges raised against all receivables was US1.5 million (2020: US\$1.3 million).